Regulatory framework and trends

-Unmarried partners of EU citizens Unmarried partners of EU citizens may enforce particular rights provided for by the national legislation pursuant to Article 3 of EU Directive 2004/38/EC and case law of the European Court of Justice (ECJ).
+Unmarried partners of EU citizens may enforce particular rights provided for by national legislation pursuant to EU Directive 2004/38/EC and settled European Court of Justice (ECJ) case law.

-Unmarried partners who have registered a legal partnership recognised by the national legislation as equivalent to marriage in Belgium qualify as family members.
+First, unmarried partners who have registered a legal partnership recognised under national legislation as equivalent to marriage in Belgium qualify as family members.

-In regard to unmarried partners that have not concluded a legal partnership recognised by the national legislation as equivalent to marriage, although an automatic right cannot be invoked, the Belgian government must facilitate entry and residence of such partners (classified as ‘other family members’).
-The facilitation regime is provided for by Article 3.2 of EU Directive 2004/38/EC and clarified by ECJ case law (eg, Rahman and Others (C‑83/11)).
+Although an automatic right cannot be invoked by unmarried partners who have not concluded a legal partnership recognised under national legislation as equivalent to marriage, Belgium must facilitate the entry and residence of such partners.
+The facilitation regime is provided for by Article 3.2 of EU Directive 2004/38/EC and has been clarified by ECJ case law (eg, Rahman (C‑83/11)).

-Under Article 47/1 to 47/4 the Law of December 15 1980, such partners must provide proof of a durable and stable relationship, by any means of evidence.
-Providing that the criteria above (ie, the case of a partnership recognised by “any law”) are met, the relationship is deemed to be durable and stable.
-The application is assessed on its merits and the duration, intensity and stability of the relationship is taken into consideration.
+Pursuant to Articles 47/1 to 47/4 of the Law of 15 December 1980, such partners must provide proof of a durable and stable relationship by any means of evidence.
+Providing that the abovementioned criteria (ie, in case of a partnership recognised by “any law”) are met, the relationship will be deemed to be durable and stable.
+On the contrary, the application will be assessed on its merits, considering the duration, intensity and stability of the relationship.

-Pending the ECJ judgment in Secretary of State for the Home Department v Rozanne Banger (C-89/17), Article 3.2(b) of EU Directive 2004/38/EC will apply by analogy to unmarried partners of returning EU citizens.
+Further, the ECJ’s judgment in Secretary of State for the Home Department v Rozanne Banger (C-89/17), Article 3.2(b) of EU Directive 2004/38/EC applies by analogy to unmarried partners of returning EU citizens.

 Conditions and restrictions